 You will have a free afternoon in Oban to enjoy this bustling and busy highland town.
 For those who are partial to some retail therapy, there are numerous shopping possibilities, or for those who wish to continue their thirst for Scottish whisky, Oban distillery is nicely situated in the heart of the town.
 A hike uphill will bring its own rewards with stunning views from the most photographed structure in the west, McCaig’s folly.
 The folly built on instruction by a local banker in 1897 resembles the coliseum in Rome, and provides magnificent vistas over the distant Firth of Lorne.
 You will stay in this glorious highland town for 2 nights.

-Day 8 You will be collected from your accommodation and travel south through the Cuillin Hills and back over to the mainland.
-You will stop to visit the famous stronghold Eilean Donan Castle, used in the film "Highlander", set at the junction of 3 lochs as protection against Viking raiders, before travelling east for stunning views over Loch Duich and the 5 Sisters of Kintail.
-Onto Loch Ness for lunch and the possibility of spotting "Nessie".
+Day 8 You will be collected from your accommodation for the short drive to the famous stronghold of Eilean Donan Castle, used in the film "Highlander", set at the junction of 3 lochs as protection against Viking raiders.
+Then you travel east taking in the stunning views over Loch Duich and the 5 Sisters of Kintail.
+Continue on to Loch Ness for lunch and the possibility of spotting "Nessie".
 Heading south now through the Grampian mountains along Loch Laggan, made famous now as "Monarch of the Glen Country" before passing Dalwhinnie, home to Scotland's highest whisky Distillery, and onwards into Perthshire where we stop for refreshments before heading back to Edinburgh past Perth and over the Forth Road Bridge.
-Arriving at 19.00 approx.
+Arriving at approx.19.00.

 Rabbie's Café, 6 Waterloo Place, EH1 3EG.
 Click here to see map.